javierg52/web-dev-practice/README.md

 # Web Dev Practice Repository

 Repository that will be used to store small practice projects.
-These projects are not meant for anything beyond education and pracitce.
+These projects are not meant for anything beyond education and pracitce. <br>
+***Note**: Latest completed project can be viewed live via GitHub Pages [here](https://javierg52.github.io/web-dev-practice/).*

 <br><br>